 Emailing in the wrong time isn’t just discourteous, it’s also very foolish.
 Emails sent after work hours will go unchecked and get lost in a pile of emails the next morning.
 Either that or it will piss them off.
 Always keep in mind the time zone in which your recipient lives.

 A negative response is still good in the sense that the prospect has acknowledged your presence.
 Instead of dealing it with persistence, accept the no and engage in chit chat.
 Here’s how we do it:

 Many SDRs are resorting to creative email templates to garner attention.
 Great thinking, indeed.
 But, it is easy to overstep creativity and let some cockiness seep into your email.
 With such an email, there’s no way you can repair the impression you’ve made on your client.
 Here’s an example of one such email we received:

 This had about 5 follow-ups, and they all went unanswered.
 For those who don’t know: Ghajini is a king who invaded India 17 times to plunder all of the country’s wealth and conquer it.
 Needless to say, this falls under things not to mention in an already aggressive email.

-Personalising to the extent of first name and company is overdone.
-Next step would be to broadly personalise it based on the geography, company or whichever broad parameter you can think of.
+Personalizing to the extent of first name and company is overdone.
+The next step would be to broadly personalize it based on the geography, company, or whichever broad parameter you can think of.
 If you’re doing it on a company level, congratulating on recent funding or mergers/acquisitions is a good idea.
 That’s becoming common these days.
 Another way would be to include the local slang in your emails.
 Here’s what we did:

 We wrote to a prospect in Singapore in Singlish which is English in Singaporean slang.